JetBrains/resharper-devguide/README.md

 # ReSharper DevGuide

 Welcome to the developer guide for the [ReSharper Platform](Intro/ReSharperPlatform.md).
-This is the primary source of documentation for developing extensions for the ReSharper Platform that ships as part of ReSharper 9.1.
+This is the primary source of documentation for developing extensions for the ReSharper Platform that ships as part of ReSharper.

 To view the guide, please visit: [https://www.jetbrains.com/help/resharper/sdk/](https://www.jetbrains.com/help/resharper/sdk/)